petercolesdc/abernathy/README.md

 </svg>
 ```

+## Colors
+Updating colors is pretty easy, but requires a few things to be changed in order for the system and the color palette in `/guide` to display correctly.

+1. Rename and/or re-assign colors look in the `absracts/_colors.scss` file.
+2. Open `_colorSwatches.scss` and match the color references to the ones in `absracts/_colors.scss`
+3. Open `/guide/color.html` and update the model with the color references to match those in `_colorSwatches.scss`

+Watche the terminal for errors

 ## Deployment (basic)
 When you run `make design.build` Abernathy bundles the whole build into the local `public` folder.
 You can then deploy this folder anywhere you like as a self-contained flat-file system (I like to use surge.sh).